 The connectivity provided by international air transport facilitates the fast-growing global tourism industry.
 It is estimated that over half of international tourists travel to their destination by air.

 The tourism sector

 Tourism makes a major contribution to the global economy.
-It directly contributed $2.2 trillion to world GDP (alomst 10% of the global economy) in 2015 and provided over 108 million jobs globally.
-By 2024, the World Travel & Tourism Council expects direct employment in the tourism industry to be more than 126 million people globally.
+It supports 292 million jobs and $7.6 trillion to world GDP (10.2% of the global economy) in 2016.
+By 2027, the World Travel & Tourism Council expects tourism to provide 380 million jobs globally.

 Aviation’s crucial tourism role

 Aviation plays a central role in supporting tourism.
 Over 57% of international tourists now travel by air.
 Tourism is particularly important in many developing countries, where it is a key part of economic development strategies.
 In Africa, an estimated 4.9 million people are employed in areas supported by the steady influx of overseas visitors, most of whom arrive in the region by air, and contributed $36 billion to GDP in African economies in 2016.
 In some Caribbean countries, tourism provides one of the few means of economic growth.